nefarioustim/front-end-development-best-practice/index.md

 Instead, use a URL that can serve up a representation of the expected state (e.g. http://example.com/add), or use a button if there’s no such URL.

-<h2 id="accessibility">Accessibility</h2>

-### Use links and input buttons for clickable elements

-Links and buttons are focusable and activatable by default in a browser, which means they are perceivable and operable to screen reader users and keyboard-only users.
-Rich JavaScript widgets (like video player controls) should be progressively enhanced on-top of elements that, by default, are already accessible.

-<h2 id="seo">Search Engine Optimisation</h2>

 <h2 id="performance">Performance</h2>